qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 the first trial went nominally. it was a control - imbibing- er, consuming and channeling normally. i heard cracks developing underneath my skin after the first few bites, and i began to feel them expanding as i started in on the second cookie. my arms were a bit difficult to use once the bones began to properly fragment, but i managed to get the rest of the cookies into my mouth before crumpling into a heap. the pain has left the remaining memories in somewhat of a haze, but i remember it fondly. i only stopped channeling when i passed out.

 attached are some sketches therry did while i recovered. they tried to piece together every bone fragment they could find - notice how nothing quite fits together like it should? the bones didn't break like bones normally break. they broke because they *grew* unevenly. just like you can shatter metal by deforming it unevenly, so too can we shatter bones with *healing magic*.

+<span class='note'>+3 points, the attached sketches were most illuminating.</span>

 ---